-- 1. If your authentication configuration (You can manage the authentication configuration over REST at the config/authentication endpoint, or directly in the conf/authentication.json file.) does not already include client certificate authentication, configure it as follows: - a.
-Add the CLIENT_CERT authentication module to your authentication configuration (You can manage the authentication configuration over REST at the config/authentication endpoint, or directly in the conf/authentication.json file.) - b.
+- 1. If your conf/authentication.json does not already include client certificate authentication, configure it as follows: - a.
+Add the CLIENT_CERT authentication module to your conf/authentication.json. - b.
 Set the allowedAuthenticationIdPatterns property to the certificate DN of the DS SSL certificate (ssl-key-pair by default). - c.
 Add internal/role/openidm-cert to the array of defaultUserRoles.